 For Dr. Rogel the key to achieving the best long-term results is an adequate supervision of all factors related to female fertile life, especially taking into account the fact that female fertility is finite.

-When Vanessa decided to come to IVF Spain, Dr. Rogel took upon himself to give Vanessa new hope and results.
+When Vanessa decided to come to IVF Spain, Dr. Rogel took it upon himself to give Vanessa new hope and results.
 He studied her case carefully and offered her a totally personalised solution adapted to her needs.
 Dr. Rogel: “We do not sell treatments.
 We offer real solutions to concrete problems in complex cases.
 We do it through a detailed and deep study, for example, using technology adequately where it is most needed, like in the case of Vanessa and her partner.”

 Vanessa and Antonio came to IVF Spain feeling very frustrated and disappointed after undergoing various IVF treatments in other centres.
 Furthermore, Vanessa had been told that she would have to resort to oocyte donation if she wanted to have a child, which was “hard to accept when you wish to conceive your own biological child” according to Vanessa’s own words.